-So you’ve booked you’re first helicopter tour and the excitement is beginning to wash over you, but what do you wear exactly?
+So you’ve booked your first helicopter tour and the excitement is beginning to wash over you, but what do you wear exactly?
 Unlike most other forms of travel, your choice of clothing is particularly important in order for you to get the most out of your experience.
 By picking the right clothing you’ll ensure that you won’t spend the majority of the flight worrying about being too hot or too cold.

 This may come as a surprise, but in order to take the best pictures it’s a good idea to wear darker colours.
 Darker colours will reduce any window reflections, as lighter colours tend to reflect in helicopter windows, which can ruin photo opportunities.
 If you or another passenger takes photos, a person in lighter clothes will show up as a luminescent ghost so it’s a good idea to leave the neon colours at home!

 It’s important for you not to wear loose fitting clothes as they catch the wind worse than other outfits.
 Particularly in open door helicopters where you’ll be subjected to the wind first hand.
 For the ladies, this means skirts are out!
 A set of jeans will ensure that the wind doesn’t catch your clothing too badly.
 If you have any loose jewellery you’ll want to leave that at home so that you don’t lose it.
 On your feet, you’ll want to avoid sandals or flip flops that can come off easily.
 Laced shoes or trainers will be just fine.

 If it’s the summer, you’re going to want to make sure you’re not wearing anything too heavy but likewise you don’t want to be too cold when the on-board temperature control takes effect.
 The best way to stay comfortable on a helicopter is to wear layers which can be easily removed until you reach a temperature that works for you.
 This strategy works in both summer and winter so you can be sure that you will be able to find a temperature that allows you to fully take in the sights of London below.